pnxguide/sunbears/README.md

 ![sunbears, not your pandas alternative](thumbnail.png)

 You will be implementing a tiny data processing library that has capabilities similarly to `pandas` and `polars`.
-The name is , namely `sunbears`.
+The name is `sunbears`.

 **This is a solo assignment; you cannot collaborate in any cases.** You can only share your high-level ideas (i.e., not a code) and Python basics.